 To volunteer to make home repairs, do yard work, help with logistics, or assist the food committee, please contact Lee Ann Harvey, 770-652-8593 or email@example.com.
 All are invited to volunteer as individuals or as part of a group.

-The MLK Service Project is sponsored by the Decatur Preservation Alliance (DPA) in partnership with the City of Decatur and is supported through grants and private donations, both financial and in kind.
-DPA is a 501(c)(3) nonprofit organization.
-Click here to donate online or mail your check payable to Decatur Preservation Alliance (designate MLK Project) to Decatur Preservation Alliance, PO Box 1764, Decatur, GA 30031.
+The MLK Service Project is a part of the Community Center for South Decatur (CCSD) and operates in partnership with the City of Decatur and is supported through grants and private donations, both financial and in kind.
+CCSD is a 501(c)(3) nonprofit organization.
+CLICK HERE to donate online or mail your check payable to CCSD (designate MLK Project) to Community Center of South Decatur, 321 West Hill Street, Decatur, GA 30030.